MasterEvarior/nix-config/README.md

 ## How to use
 This guide is strictly for me only.
 If you try to use it on you machine it will most likely fail, because you do not have the same hardware as I do.
 So use with caution.

-1. Clone this repository onto your machine
+1 Clone this repository onto your machine
-2. [Symlink](https://stackoverflow.com/questions/1240636/symlink-copying-a-directory-hierarchy) the contents of the repo to your `/etc/nixos` directory
+2. Cd into the appropriate host directory
-3. Replace the content of your `configuration.nix` file with the one of `configuration.template.nix`.
-Create a backup beforehand, if you are unsure or don't know what you are doing.
-4. Replace `{hostname}` with one of the hosts in the `/hosts` directory.
-5. Rebuild with `sudo nixos-rebuild switch`
+3. Rebuild with `sudo nixos-rebuild --flake . switch`
+4. (Optional) Update the flake with `nix flake update`
 5. ❄️❄️❄️ Bathe in the glory of NixOS ❄️❄️❄️

+## Manuel Steps
+After the installation a couple of manual steps are still necessary.
+They are as follows:
+- Set passwords with `passwd <user>` where it is necessary
+- Add Mozilla account to Firefox
+- Log into 1Password
+- Enable/Configure 1Password terminal client and SSH key-thingy
+- Log into Jetbrains account for IDEs